mrglennjones/plasma_2350_fx77/README.md

 defaults to starfield at startup, pressing A will begin FX77 mode.

-reset reterns back to starfield
+reset retuns back to starfield